 On your apple trees first full spring in the ground, allow it to bloom, but remove the blooms once they begin to die.
 You do not want your tree to expend energy on trying to produce fruit the first year.
 All it’s effort should go to developing a solid root system.
 I know it’s exciting and we want that fruit so badly, but allowing your tree to root in well will give you a solid, great harvest for years to come.
 We’re in it for the long haul when it comes to fruit trees.

-It’s also best to plant apple trees in spring, though early fall is okay too!
-We’re planting in fall, just because the trees were sold out this spring, and I want them in the ground now, so we can harvest as soon as possible!
+It’s also best to plant apple trees in fall, though early spring is okay too!
 To follow along with our homesteading journey, make sure we’re friends on Instagram.
 I show up in stories there daily!
 And to see my favorite canning and preserving recipes, check out this page!

 Happy planting friends!
 I pray your trees are strong and produce a large harvest for years to come!